stat6250-w17/team-2_project2/README.md

 # team-2_project2
-This data set is to analyze the correlationships between students physical fitness and their test performances.
+Team2 is on the journey of finding the patterns and correlationships between physical fitness and student's poverty data